❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Introducing the Snowflake Pull to PostgreSQL Connector!

-Connecting to your PostgreSQL database can be problematic depending on your network topology.
-It would be convenient to give the database a public address, but that's a significant increase in risk for a system that handles a lot of important data.
+Connecting to your PostgreSQL database to Snowflake can be a real pain depending on your network topology.
+It would be convenient if both systems were accessible via a public address, but that's a significant increase in risk for a systems that handle a lot of important data.
 Managing IP allow lists and updating firewall ingress rules improves security but can be cumbersome to manage.
 Alternatives like PrivateLink are better, but they too can be cumbersome to setup and require your systems to be on the same public cloud and in the same region.

 In this post I'm going to show you how to securely connect Snowflake to your private PostgreSQL database, in just a few minutes.
 We will:

-• Setup a PostgreSQL database in AWS with CDC enabled
+• Setup a PostgreSQL database in AWS with logical replication enabled

 • Connect PostgreSQL to Snowflake with a private encrypted connection